Jorge Meré

-Jorge Meré Pérez ([ˈxoɾxe meˈɾe ˈpeɾeθ]; born 17 April 1997) is a Spanish professional footballer who plays as a centre-back for Cádiz CF on loan from Liga MX club Club América.
+Jorge Meré Pérez ([ˈxoɾxe meˈɾe ˈpeɾeθ]; born 17 April 1997) is a Spanish professional footballer who plays as a centre-back.

 Club career

 Sporting Gijón

 Born in Oviedo, Asturias, Meré joined Sporting de Gijón's youth setup in 2010 after starting out at neighbours Real Oviedo, and he made his senior debut with the reserves in the 2013–14 season (aged only 16), in Segunda División B. On 24 July 2014, he signed a new five-year deal with the club, with a €25 million release clause.

 In January 2015, Meré was linked to Newcastle United, but nothing came of it.
 On 11 April, he played his first game as a professional, starting in a 1–1 away draw against Real Zaragoza in the Segunda División.

 Meré appeared in five matches for the first team during the campaign, as they returned to La Liga after a three-year absence.
 He made his debut in the competition on 23 September 2015, starting in a 2–1 away loss to Rayo Vallecano.

 Meré contributed 25 appearances during 2015–16, overcoming Bernardo Espinosa (who was sidelined due to an injury), Igor Lichnovsky and Ognjen Vranješ as his side avoided relegation in the last matchday.
 He was named Sporting's player of the season, with his father accepting the award on his behalf.